1,2,4-Butanetriol

-1,2,4-Butanetriol is a clear or slightly yellow, odorless, hygroscopic, flammable, viscous liquid.
-It is an alcohol with three hydrophilic alcoholic hydroxyl groups.
-It is similar to glycerol and erythritol.
-It is chiral, with two possible enantiomers.
+1,2,4-Butanetriol is an organic compound with the formula HOCH2CH(OH)CH2CH2OH.
+It is an colorless, odorless, hygroscopic, oily liquid.
+Containing three alcohol groups, it is classified as a polyol, similar to glycerol and erythritol.
+It is chiral.

+Uses

-1,2,4-Butanetriol is used in the manufacture of butanetriol trinitrate (BTTN), an important military propellant.
+1,2,4-Butanetriol is used in the manufacture of butanetriol trinitrate (BTTN), an important component of US military rocket motor solid fuel.
+As of 2014, it was commercially produced by a single Chinese company.